Alan-Lomax/Motor/README.md

 ### Example

-The following code waits for a button (push and release) and then ramps the motor spped from zero to full speed.
+The following code waits for a button (push and release) and then ramps the motor speed from zero to full speed.
 A second button push and release ramps the motor speed down to zero at a different rate.

      #include "Motor.h"